Africa / Seychelles

 Start with the country visa-policy overview, then confirm current rules with an official source before booking.

-Live planning
+Optional visa service comparison opens in a new tabLive planning

-Official resources for Anse Source d'Argent.
+Official resources for Anse Source d'Argent

 Mahe, Praslin, and La Digue fast-ferry operator; use the live booking flow for current sailings and availability.